ruuddejong-altran/python-c-cpp/docs/example_2.md

 }
 ```

 And that's it.
-Except for the minor but oh-so-frustating-if-forgotten detail for windows:
+Except for the minor but oh-so-frustating-if-forgotten detail for Windows:
 the compiled library's extension must be `.pyd` in stead of `.dll`.
 In the example directory I have included a `CMakeLists.txt` file that automatically
 takes care of this.